cy-cus/hackwithAI/README.md

 The LLM has access to:
 - All discovered URLs and endpoints
-- Extracted secrets
+- Extracted secrets (with file + line references)
 - JavaScript analysis results
-- Security findings
+- Security findings and evidence

+If the model ever responds with a refusal, HackwithAI automatically re-prompts it with the full authorized-testing context so you still get a useful answer.

 ---